-"We are excited to hire a coach of Kenny Arena's caliber," FIU Executive Directory of Sports and Entertainment Pete Garcia said.
+"We are excited to hire a coach of Kenny Arena's caliber," FIU Executive Director of Sports and Entertainment Pete Garcia said.
 "He has experience in the collegiate, professional and international ranks and will raise the level of success here at FIU.
 We look forward to seeing him return our men's soccer program to national prominence.
 We expect nothing but great things for the team's future."

-Arena, a former Major League Soccer player and University of Virginia standout, spent the past four seasons as an assistant coach for the UCLA Bruins.
+Arena, a former Major League Soccer player and University of Virginia standout, spent four seasons as an assistant coach for the UCLA Bruins from 2008-11.
 During his time at UCLA, he helped lead the Bruins to three Pac-12 titles, three NCAA quarterfinal appearances and a 2011 College Cup appearance.
 With the Bruins, he was responsible for player development and recruiting.
 Under Arena, the Bruins produced 35 All-Pac 12 selections, two Player of the Year honorees and two Freshmen of the Year, as well as, 11 MLS draft picks.
 Prior to his time at UCLA, Arena was an assistant coach at George Mason in 2007 and a volunteer coach for the University of Virginia in 2006.

 "Kenny is a very, very good young coach," University of Virginia Head Coach George Gelnovatch said.
 "I think it's a fantastic hire for FIU.
 He's one of the hardest-working guys in terms of recruiting.
 I see him everywhere.
 He has also done a very good job coaching with the LA Galaxy Academy U16 Team."